 In light of this ruling, the first of many questions is, why has Begum’s childhood, for she was 15 at the time, been discarded so readily from the equation in the Supreme Court’s ruling?
 And what is the significance of denying her childhood?
 Being a child usually means we are granted innocence.
-But that innocence is denied when children belong to marginalised groups.
+But that innocence is denied when children belong to marginalized groups.
 In this case Begum’s Muslimness — under the system of oppression, Islamophobia — has her as a threat, and a danger, above all else.

 And so with innocence stripped away, Begum also loses access to victimhood.
-She cannot be things that would invite our sympathies: such as a girl groomed, exploited and trafficked and for whom we need to provide support to protect.
+She cannot be things that would invite our sympathies: such as a girl groomed, exploited, and trafficked and for whom we need to provide support to protect.

-The consequences for Begum of these logics are dire.
+The consequences for Begum of this logic are dire.
 Begum has been denied her rights to a fair hearing — because the Supreme Court has acquiesced with the Home Office’s position and refuses to let her return to the U.K. It has been stated by the Supreme Court that her rights to due process cannot be met because she is a national security risk, and the latter trumps the former.
 She has also been stripped of her British Citizenship.
 Under international law, no one can be rendered stateless — and yet this is exactly what is part of Begum’s punishment.
 All under the pretext of course that she can gain Bangladeshi citizenship.
 Begum is not a dual citizen.
 But she has Bangladeshi heritage.
 And so here we also see racism in action: the right to British citizenship is conditional — as it has always been and as the Windrush “scandal” also confirmed — for those people who have links, no matter how tenuous, to other countries, specifically of the global south.

 So what of this idea that Begum poses a threat to public safety?
-To this we must call attention to the hypocrisy at the heart of this claim by the U.K. government.
-Only the other week, as Joshua Virasami noted, the Inquiry into the Grenfell fire of 2017 saw the combustible cladding company that was responsible for killing 72 people, walk away without consequences.
+To this, we must call attention to the hypocrisy at the heart of this claim by the U.K. government.
+Only the other week, as Joshua Virasami noted, the Inquiry into the Grenfell fire of 2017 saw the combustible cladding company that was responsible for killing 72 people walk away without consequences.